ti-uni-bielefeld/logisim-evolution-basys3/README.md

         $ cd logisim-evolution-basys3
         ```
 3. Download the "Linux Self Extracting Web Installer" from https://www.xilinx.com/support/download.html (requires an account) (not necessary if Vivado is already installed)
-4. Run the install script and provide the filename to the downloaded installer and the directory where you want to install Java, Vivado and Logisim Evolution:
+4. Run the install script:
     ```bash
-    $ ./install.sh <Install directory> [Vivado installer file]
+    $ ./install.sh <install directory> [Vivado installer file]
     ```
+    Where `<install directory>` is the directory where Java, Vivado and Logisim Evolution will be installed (e.g. `/etc/opt/logisim-evolution-basys3`) and `[Vivado installer file]` is the path to the downloaded Vivado installer file (e.g. `~/Downloads/FPGAs_AdaptiveSoCs_Unified_2024.1_0522_2023_Lin64.bin`).

-    Note: When updating or when Vivado is already install for another reason, providing the vivado installer file is optional.
+    Note: When updating or when Vivado is already installed for another reason, providing the Vivado installer file is optional.

 ### Error when downloading to the Basys3 board